NumericalEnvironmental/LNAPL-in-an-unconfined-aquifer/README.md

 ![Preview](https://numericalenvironmental.files.wordpress.com/2016/12/schematic.jpg?w=646&h=364)

 A Julia-language script for modeling LNAPL floating on top of groundwater in a single-layer unconfined aquifer using an integral finite difference methodology.
+Specifically, the movement of immiscible fluids of contrasting density and effective hydraulic conductivity in porous media is simulated, including responses to extraction well operation and LNAPL bail-down testing.
 Input files include:

 *nodes.txt – locations of volume element centroids, along with local initial conditions, hydraulic conductivity, and specific yield

 *connects.txt – connection information for how the nodes are linked together in a model mesh (connection distances and interfaces)

-*fluids.txt – fluid properties 9just name and density for now)
+*fluids.txt – fluid properties (just name and density for now)

 *knobs.txt – basic model controls (time stepping constraints, etc.)